 High triglyceride levels are associated with a higher risk of developing heart disease.
 A recent study suggests that taking vitamin D supplements may help lower triglyceride levels in post-menopausal women with type-2 diabetes.

 Participants in the study included 99 women with type-2 diabetes who took either 4,000 IU of vitamin D or a placebo daily for six months.
 At the conclusion of the study, the supplement group had higher blood levels of vitamin D and also lower levels of triglycerides, when compared with the placebo group.

 While there were no changes in cholesterol levels, the researchers did note a non-significant association between vitamin D supplementation and HDL (or good cholesterol) levels.

-Researchers from the National Cancer Institute in Maryland conducted the study.
-It was published online ahead of print on August 13, 2014 in the journal Hepatology.
+Researchers from Mexicos National Institute of Public Health conducted the study.
+It was published online ahead of print on October 13, 2014, in Clinical Nutrition.

 Previous studies have associated vitamin D with reducing the risk of skin damage, reducing the risk of osteoporosis, combating diabetes, and improving age related macular degeneration.

 Vitamin D can be found in milk, fortified cereals, fish, and eggs.
 Your body also processes vitamin D from the sun but it becomes harder for our bodies to process it as we age.
 A high quality vitamin D supplement is always a good option if you feel that youre not getting enough through diet and sun.